 Glasspoint is back.
 Two years after its liquidation the company has been restarted by founder and long-term former CEO Rod MacGregor.
-Together with the institutional investor Blackrock, MacGregor has restarted the team in New York and London with almost 50 employees and is able to use all patents and rights from the former California-based Glasspoint.
+Together with the institutional investor Blackrock, MacGregor has restarted the team in New York and London with around 20 employees and is able to use all patents and rights from the former California-based Glasspoint.
 According to a press release from 2 June 2022, the restarted firm has already signed a memorandum of understanding to develop a 1.5 GWth solar steam plant for Ma’aden, one of the leading mining companies in Saudi Arabia.
 For the planned installation Glasspoint will use its unique parabolic trough technology in greenhouses.
 The first commercial plant with this technology was installed by the former Glasspoint in Oman, with a capacity of 330 MW.

 “We will use the enclosed trough technology for the Saudi Arabian project but with an improved business model”, said MacGregor in an interview with solarthermalworld.org.
 “Instead of selling equipment, we offer our clients renewable heat delivered via long term offtake agreements, typically over 20 years.”